Mers4ult/deep-learning-coursera-ng/C2-Improving-Deep-Neural-Networks/readme.md

 - `b` is just one parameter over a very large number of parameters, so no need to include it in the regularization.
 - first term: cost function, 2nd: regularisation
-- `lambda` here is the regularization parameter (hyperparameter), set using the dev set
+- `lambda` here is the regularization parameter (hyperparameter), set using the dev set.

 | regularization | formula | description |
 | :---- | :----: | :---- |